Pediatric Hospitalist Program:

 - Transition your child’s care back to his or her pediatrician upon discharge.

-Pediatric Care and Conditions
+Pediatric Care and conditions most commonly treated:

 - Care of newborns and conditions occurring around the time of birth

-- Infectious diseases of the blood, skin, lungs and kidneys
+- Infectious diseases of the blood, skin, lungs, and kidneys

 - Chronic illnesses, such as diabetes and asthma